 Activity Progress Strategy: Encourage active participation in recreation, arts and leisure pursuits.
 Implement the Active Transport Strategy.
-100% Target: Implement staged priority actions as per agreed Implementation Plan and subject to resour availability.
-Meet budget of \$10,000 with a tolerance of =/- 5%. ce Strategy: Increase environmental sustainability through direct initiatives and advocacy.
+Target: Implement staged priority actions as per agreed Implementation Plan and subject to resource availability.
+Meet budget of \$10,000 with a tolerance of =/- 5%.
+100% Strategy: Increase environmental sustainability through direct initiatives and advocacy.
 Solar Array Installations.
-10% Target: Solar panels installed - Bluewater Leisure Centre.
+Target: Solar panels installed - Bluewater leisure centre.
 Meet budget of \$100,000 =/- 5%.
-Project not completed due to the inability to access the site resulting from separate construction iss will be installed in the 2016/17 financial year.
+Project not completed due to the inability to access the site resulting from separate construction issues.
+Panels will be installed in the 2016/17 financial year.
 5% of the budget was expended to do designs for the installation.
-Strategy: Protect and care for the natural environment.
+10% Strategy: Protect and care for the natural environment.
 Implement the relevant stages of the Environment Strategy 2010-18.
-100% Target: Relevant stages of the Environment Action Plan completed.
-Meet budget of \$134,000 with a of =/-5%. a tolerance Climate Resilient Communities Project.
-50% Target: Phase 2 milestones completed and Phase 3 milestones commenced.
-Meet budget of \$547,3 tolerance of =/- 5%.
-Additional funding secured, allowing more high priority projects to be delivered in Phase 2.
-Project to extended to December 2017. \$200,000 expended.
-Review of Transfer Station and Landfill long term strategy in conjunction with Regional Waste Management Group.
-90% Target: Transfer Station and Landfill long term strategy reviewed and report provided to Council.
-A further report is to be prepared and provided to Council in 2016/2017.
-Lake Colac Foreshore Master Plan 100% Target: Develop Lake Colac Master Plan.
+Target: Relevant stages of the Environment Action Plan completed.
+Meet budget of \$134,000 with a tolerance of =/-5%.
+100% Climate Resilient Communities Project.
+Target: Phase 2 milestones completed and Phase 3 milestones commenced.
+Meet budget of \$547,396 with a tolerance of =/- 5%.
+50% Additional funding secured, allowing more high priority projects to be delivered in Phase 2.
+Project timelines extended to December 2017. \$200,000 expended.
+Review of Transfer Station and Landfill long-term strategy in conjunction with Regional Waste Management Group.
+Target: Transfer Station and Landfill long-term strategy reviewed and report provided to Council.
+90% A further report is to be prepared and provided to Council in 2016/2017.
+Lake Colac Foreshore Master Plan.
+4.000/ Target: Develop Lake Colac Master Plan.
 Meet budget of \$40,000 with a tolerance of =/- 5%.
-Strategy: Support community safety initiatives, local law enforcement and emergency manageme nt.
+100% Strategy: Support community safety initiatives, local law enforcement and emergency management.
 Implement the Municipal Emergency Management Plan.
-100% Target: Municipal Emergency Management Plan updated.
+1000/ Target: Municipal Emergency Management Plan updated.
 Relevant actions implemented.
-Review of the Port of Apollo Bay Safety and Environment Management Plan (SEMP).
+100% Review of the Port of Apollo Bay Safety and Environment Management Plan (SEMP).
 100% Target: Review completed.
-Implement the Neighbourhood Safer Places Plan.
-1009 Target: Municipal Neighbourhood Safer Places Plan reviewed and implemented.
-Meet budget of \$1 5%.
-5,000 =/- Only \$4,500 was required to undertake the works to maintain and designate the current Neighbourl hood Safer
+100% Implement the Neighbourhood Safer Places Plan.
+Target: Municipal Neighbourhood Safer Places Plan reviewed and implemented.
+Meet budget of \$15,000 =/- 5%.
+100% Only \$4,500 was required to undertake the works to maintain and designate the current Neighbourhood Safer Places.